 - Stop wasting so much time fine-tuning.
 Spend less time obsessing over commas.
 Plus, research shows that when students write using this approach, they make fewer errors, so there’s less to fix.

 - Reach nonreaders with words.
-Learn to Lift Ideas Off the Screen with the Palm and Skim tests.
+Learn to Reach Readers Where Their Eyes Are with the Palm and Skim tests.

-I’m ready to Write Better, Easier & Faster.
+I’m ready to Write Better, Easier and Faster!

 I’d like to:

-- Attend Write Better, Easier & Faster, Ann’s master class.
+- Attend How to Write Better, Easier & Faster, Ann’s public writing-process online course.